-Category Population 1 Veterans and Eligible Spouses For the purpose of providing Priority of Service in the WIOA Adult Program, Veteran means a person who served at least one day in the active military, naval, or air service, and who was discharged or released under conditions other than dishonorable, as specified in 38 U.S.C.
-101(2).
-Active service also includes full-time duty in the National Guard or
+"Covered Persons must have served at least one day in the active military, naval or air service, and were discharged or released under conditions other than dishonorable as specified in 38 U.S.C 101(2).
+Active service includes full-time Federal service in the National Guard or a Reserve component.
+It does not include full-time duty performed strictly for training purposes, nor does it include full-time active duty performed by National Guard personnel mobilized by the State rather than federal authorities.